 Intrigued, I went searching for indicators that gamification was taking off in the corporate learning market, specifically for sales training.

-I found little evidence that gamification and games for learning were actually being used yet or were a feature of many sales training tools.
+I found little evidence that gamification and games for learning were being used yet or were a feature of many sales training tools.

 - Game On Learning’s MLevel Platform